adityamangal410/portfolio_v2/README.md

 Use this field for new posts instead of the legacy `slug` setting.

+### Metadata keywords

+Posts can include a `keywords` entry in the YAML header.
+Quarto displays these terms on the article page and embeds them in the HTML for search engines.
+Older posts also used a `tags` list.
+Those values have been merged into `keywords` so everything appears in one place.
+New posts should only specify `keywords`.

 ### Jupyter Notebook (`.ipynb`)

 1. Create a new notebook under `posts/` with a descriptive name, e.g.